 The durable steel brackets are placed on the upper corners of your window molding, and a screw is tightened with an Allen wrench.
 Vertical extension rods slide up and down, allowing you to hang your curtain rod several inches above the top of your window.

 They’re also the only window corner bracket we know of that actually comes with the coordinating curtain rod.

 Here at the Money Pit, we’ve tried the Ready Hang brackets-and-rod kit, and it works like a charm – easy installation, and a high-end look.

 Ready Hang brackets and curtain rods come in four varieties, with different finishes and decorative finials, and sell for $39.99 – $49.99 each.

-If you can get away with putting holes in your ceiling, you might opt for one of the many ceiling-mounted curtain rod brackets out there.
-You can get them from Country Curtains and Swags Galore.
+If you can get away with making drill holes in your ceiling, know that you don’t have to settle for window curtain rods.
+You might opt for one of the many ceiling-mounted curtain brackets out there.
 If you’re dealing with a wide wall of windows, you might opt to hang a ceiling curtain track instead.